jennytrini/jennytrini.github.io/_pages/talks.md

 November 30, 2021: Max Plank Institute for Demographic Research (MPIDR)

-February 2022: Wittengenstein Center for Demography and Human Capital, Vienna Institute

 March 8, 2022: The Graduate Institute of International and Development Studies (IHEID), Geneva

 March 28, 2022: Alp-Pop Conference Ski-Note address

+May 13 & 14, 2022: Department of Statistical Sciences, University of Padova

+May 31, 2022: Wittengenstein Center for Demography and Human Capital, Vienna Institute

+June 10, 2022: International and Interdisciplinary Seminar, University of Milan

 _____
 ## Archived Talks